 Let’s look at charging solutions:

 Level 1.
-The charger included with an EV purchase is a Level 1, which can be plugged into any standard 120-volt outlet.
+Most manufacturers include a Level 1 EV charger with the purchase of a new car, which can be plugged into any standard 120-volt outlet.
 It takes a Level 1 approximately 20 hours to charge a car enough to go 124 miles and 43 hours to go 249 miles.
 For someone with a typical commute of 20 miles each way, using a Level 1 charger overnight may be adequate.
 However, most EV owners want to use their vehicle without range anxiety and downtime.
 So, they opt to purchase a stronger charger or use a public one and keep the Level 1 in the trunk for emergency use.

 Level 2.
 These chargers are purchased separately from the EV but are up to 10 times faster than a Level 1.
 They require an experienced electrician or certified installer to set up.
 Level 2 chargers require a 240-volt outlet, such as the type required for an electric clothes dryer.
 Thus, you might have to upgrade your home’s electric panels or circuits.
 As with many Level 2 chargers, it takes approximately five hours to charge enough to drive 124 miles.
 Level 2 chargers have a specific connector for 240-volt charging.